 - Check your credit reports.
 Many employers now use credit histories and background checks in their hiring decisions.
 Make sure what they’re seeing is accurate.
 Get free credit reports from annualcreditreport.com .

 - Don’t overestimate your paycheck.
 After deductions for taxes and benefits, you may take home only about 75 percent of your salary.
 Avoid committing to future payments until you have a firm idea of how much you’ll be bringing home.

 - Consider living expenses.
 If you have to find a place to live, try to keep housing costs (rent and utilities) below 30 percent of what you’ll earn.
 Also, be ready to pay first and last months’ rent—plus deposits for utilities.
-The good news is that some moving expenses may be deductible on your federal income taxes, even if you don’t itemize.
+The good news is that some moving expenses may be on your federal income taxes, even if you don’t itemize.